nicewang/robotics_papers/CONTRIBUTING.md

 ```

 ### Issues
-You can recommend us a robotics paper by submitting a [📝 Paper Recommendation issue](https://github.com/nicewang/robotics_papers/issues/new?template=paper_recommendation.yml).
+You can recommend a robotics paper to us by submitting a [📝 Paper Recommendation issue](https://github.com/nicewang/robotics_papers/issues/new?template=paper_recommendation.yml).